trussworks/Engineering-Playbook/infrasec/tf/README.md

 In order to preserve the ability to release updates for previous Terraform versions, when you update a module to support a new version, you should cut a separate branch we can use to publish updates for the old version.
 Follow this procedure:

 1. Compose your PR for the module updating it to the new version of Terraform and get it approved.
-1. *Before you merge*, create a branch off the *current* master named after the previous Terraform version (for instance, if the old version is 0.11, create a `terraform011` branch) and push it to origin.
+1. *Before you merge*, create a branch off the *current* default branch named after the previous Terraform version (for instance, if the old version is 0.11, create a `terraform011` branch) and push it to origin.
 1. Add a note to the README in your PR that describes which major version of the module supports which version of Terraform and which branch to submit a PR to for each (e.g., "For Terraform 0.12, pin the module version to `~> 2.0`.
-Submit pull requests to the `master` branch.
+Submit pull requests to the default branch.
 For Terraform 0.11, pin the module version to `~> 1.0`.
 Submit pull requests to the `terraform011` branch.")
-1. Merge your changes in to the module's master branch.
+1. Merge your changes in to the module's default branch.
 1. Cut a new release as described above.
 Increment the *major* version of the module as you described in the README.

 [publish-release]: ./publish-release.png "Screenshot of a published release"